Zapfenkiller/i2c-lib/README.md

    slave
 *  `multi-master-slave-demo/` - two master devices access one common slave and also each other as slave
-*  `example-usage-demo` - how to setup a typical project for just one micro

 Each demo contains documentation on the circuitry intended, the application source code and the makefiles used to build this